 Museum of Navigation Instruments – Bellagio

-From May 1s to October 15th the small museum for sea and adventure lovers
+From May 1st to Mid October the small museum for sea adventure’s lovers

 In San Giovanni, a tiny town near Bellagio, on Lake Como, the Museum of Navigation Instruments displays more than 200 objects, all of them feautring a “salted” history of some centuries ago.

 On display some precision instruments that allowed seamen to orient themselves at the sea and to navigate towards new worlds.